thunder-B/why-bitcoin/README.md

 <br>

 ### Bitcoin is a _protocol_.
 What does that mean?
 Shipping containers are the same across the world.
-They are a protocol <a>[[1]](#f1)</a>.
+They are an example of a protocol <a>[[1]](#f1)</a>.
 The English language is a protocol.
-Protocol is just an agreed upon way of doing things.
+A protocol is just an agreed upon way of doing things.
 Bitcoin is a protocol.
 It is programming language agnostic, computer architecture agnostic, and doesn't care if it is transmitted over the internet, short wave radio, or satellite dishes.

 <br>

 ### Open source projects tend to yield powerful results
 The combined effort of people who come together to work on a project for free can be astonishing.
 Linux, Wikipedia, PostgreSQL.
 The speed of iteration is unmatched.
 These are monuments of human achivements and of what can be done together in a non coercive way.
 Linux is fully opt-in, yet runs probably more than 80% of computers and servers on this planet.
 PostgreSQL, Python, NodeJS, name them.
-Check out [this Ted video](https://www.youtube.com/watch?v=DnWocYKqvhw) from Michael Nielson ([@michael_nielsen](https://twitter.com/michael_nielsen) about the _Polymath Project_, where a mathematician who decided to open source his approach to an unresolved mathematical problem, only to have it solved by the world's community in 37 days, and then actually building a proof for an even harder mathematical problem!
+Check out [this Ted video](https://www.youtube.com/watch?v=DnWocYKqvhw) from Michael Nielsen ([@michael_nielsen](https://twitter.com/michael_nielsen) about the _Polymath Project_, where a mathematician tentatively decided to open source his approach to an unresolved mathematical problem, only to have it solved by the world's community in 37 days, and then actually building a proof for an even harder mathematical problem!

+<br><br>
+<h2 id="bitcoin-as-money">Bitcoin as Money</h2>

 <br>

+### Austrian School view on monetary competition
+Austrians believe that money is not imposed but chosen freely.
+They believe we should let monies compete in order to discover the best medium used as money.
+The best money is the medium of exchange choosen freely by the market.

+<br><br>

 ## References